-Deadline to Start a Occupiers’ Liability Claim
+What is the Deadline to Start a Occupiers’ Liability Claim?

 Ohio law provides premises liability plaintiffs two years to get their case for compensation filed.
 It is best to speak with one of our premises liability attorneys in Columbus as soon as possible once an injury is discovered.
 If you delay to start your case and miss the deadline, you could be ineligible for monetary damages.

 A Columbus Premises Liability Attorney Could Handle Your Case

 If you think you could be owed compensation after a recent accident on someone’s property, it could be in your best interest to reach out to our Columbus premises liability lawyers to discuss your legal options.
 We are attorneys you can trust to assess the circumstances of your claim and fine what compensation may be obtainable.
 To get legal counsel regarding the next steps for your potential claim, contact our office today and schedule your first consultation.